catify/bpmn-engine-integration-spi-camel/README.md

 "mvn clean install"

-and place the jar in the services folder of the bpmn-engine.
+and place the jar in the classpath of the bpmn-engine.